Johan Ghazali

-Muhammad Johan Ghazali bin Zulfikar (born November 14, 2006), known professionally as Jojo Ghazali is a Malaysian professional Muay Thai fighter and kickboxer.
+Muhammad Johan Ghazali bin Zulfikar (born 14 November 2006), known professionally as Jojo Ghazali is a Malaysian professional Muay Thai fighter and kickboxer.

 Personal life

 Jojo was born on 14 November 2006 in Kuala Lumpur.
 In 2015, he moved to Kuching, Sarawak.
 He is the second of four siblings.
-Jojo is the grandson of the late General, Mohd Ghazali Che Mat who served as 8th Chief of the Defence Forces.
+Jojo is the son of SAC Zulfikar Ghazali, a high ranking officer in the Royal Malaysia Police and grandson of the late General Mohd Ghazali Che Mat who served as 8th Chief of the Defence Forces.
+He is of American descent through his mother.

-He received his early education at Sekolah Menengah Kebangsaan St. Thomas, Kuching.
-Jojo began actively participating in Muay Thai at the age of 10, inspired by his parents, who are both practitioners of the martial art.
-Notably, all of his siblings are also Muay Thai practitioners.
+He received his early education at Sekolah Menengah Kebangsaan St. Thomas, Kuching, Sarawak.
+Jojo began actively participating in Muay Thai at the age of 10, inspired by his parents, who are both practitioners of Muay Thai.
+Notably, all of his siblings are also Muay Thai practitioners and representing Malaysia in various international tournaments.

 On 11 October 2025, Jojo was conferred the Member of the Most Exalted Order of the Star of Sarawak (A.B.S.) by Governor of Sarawak, Wan Junaidi Tuanku Jaafar for his outstanding achievements and contribution to the sport.